Copenhagen: Quality of living

 For a number of years, Copenhagen has ranked high in international surveys for its quality of life.
 Its stable economy together with its education services and level of social safety make it attractive for locals and visitors alike.
 Although it is one of the world's most expensive cities, it is also one of the most liveable with its public transport, facilities for cyclists and its environmental policies.
 In elevating Copenhagen to "most liveable city" in 2013, Monocle pointed to its open spaces, increasing activity on the streets, city planning in favour of cyclists and pedestrians, and features to encourage inhabitants to enjoy city life with an emphasis on community, culture and cuisine.
+The city is voted 2024 second most liveable city by Economist Intelligence Unit.
 Other sources have ranked Copenhagen high for its business environment, accessibility, restaurants and environmental planning.
 However, Copenhagen ranks only 39th for student friendliness in 2012.
 Despite a top score for quality of living, its scores were low for employer activity and affordability.

 Economy

 Copenhagen is the major economic and financial centre of Denmark.
 The city's economy is based largely on services and commerce.
 Statistics for 2010 show that the vast majority of the 350,000 workers in Copenhagen are employed in the service sector, especially transport and communications, trade, and finance, while less than 10,000 work in the manufacturing industries.
 The public sector workforce is around 110,000, including education and healthcare.
 From 2006 to 2011, the economy grew by 2.5% in Copenhagen, while it fell by some 4% in the rest of Denmark.
 In 2017, the wider Capital Region of Denmark had a gross domestic product (GDP) of €120 billion, and the 15th largest GDP per capita of regions in the European Union.

+As of Copenhagen Green Economy Leader Report made by London School of Economics and Political Science – Copenhagen is widely recognised as a leader in the global green economy.
+The Copenhagen region accounts for almost 40% of Denmark's output and has enjoyed long-term stable growth.
+At a national level, Danish GDP per capita is ranked among the top 10 countries in the world.
+At the same time, the city's growth has been delivered while improving environmental performance and transitioning to a low-carbon economy.

 Several financial institutions and banks have headquarters in Copenhagen, including Alm.
 Brand, Danske Bank, Nykredit and Nordea Bank Danmark.
 The Copenhagen Stock Exchange (CSE) was founded in 1620 and is now owned by Nasdaq, Inc. Copenhagen is also home to a number of international companies including A.P.
 Møller-Mærsk, Novo Nordisk, Carlsberg and Novozymes.
 City authorities have encouraged the development of business clusters in several innovative sectors, which include information technology, biotechnology, pharmaceuticals, clean technology and smart city solutions.